matthiaszimmermann/golemdb-workshop/README.md

 You can choose whichever one you prefer to use.

-## Exercise
+## Exercise Project

 This project is a very simple dice-rolling game.

 The player rolls **5 dice** with each throw.
 The application keeps track of the **last 10 throws**, and the result is the **sum of all dice across these 10 throws**.

 The project is located in the **`excercise`** directory and contains: